monicatk/GazeTheWeb/Browse/Client/README.md

 ![Tab Overview](media/Screenshot-C.png)

 ## Issues
-* Mouse cursor not visible in fullscreen under Windows 10
+* Currently not building on Linux

 ## Dependencies
 All necessary dependencies are provided in the _externals_ folder.